wqking/jsonpp/readme.md

 - **Easy to use, very easy to use, very very ... easy to use**.
 That means,
   - You can parse and stringify any C++ data structures, include STL containers, classes, etc.
-  - For C++ native data types and STL containers, you don't need to provide any meta data to use them, because metapp already provides them.
+  - For C++ native data types and STL containers, you don't need to provide any meta data to use them, because metapp already supports them.
   - Reflecting meta data for class is very easy.

 - **Reusable meta data**. jsonpp uses meta data from [C++ reflection library metapp](https://github.com/wqking/metapp) that's developed